dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

     <img src="./images/1060-05-01-p01-b.png" alt="./images/1060-05-01-p01-b.png" width="50%" height="50%">
 </p>

-> :warning: The DISTINCT keyword only fetches the unique values.
+> :warning: The `DISTINCT` keyword only fetches the unique values.

 #### The LIMIT Keyword 1

 By default, all results that satisfy the conditions specified in the SQL statement are returned.
 However, sometimes we need to retrieve just a subset of records.
-In MySQL, this is accomplished by using the LIMIT keyword.
+In MySQL, this is accomplished by using the `LIMIT` keyword.

-The syntax for LIMIT is as follows:
+Syntax:

 ```sql
 SELECT column_list